 L’Occitane en Provence joins the following winning design projects that make up the Institute’s “Class of 2018.”

 ABC-MART Grand Stage, Seoul, Design: CallisonRTKL, Seattle; adidas, Beijing, Design: Gensler, New York; Air: A Portable Pop-Up Park, Design: Little, Charlotte, N.C.; Avril Supermarché Santé, Laval, Qué., Design: Aedifica, Montréal; Birkenstock, New York City, Design: TPG Architecture, New York; Brothers Marketplace, Waltham, Mass., Design: BHDP Architecture, Cincinnati; Butcher’s Mark, University Park, Fla., Design: api(+), Tampa, Fla.; Clean Market, New York City, Design: Heitler Houstoun Architects, New York; Comcast, Gurnee Mills, Ill., Design: Chute Gerdeman, Columbus, Ohio; CoverGirl, New York City; Design: FRCH Nelson, Cincinnati; Creatif Art Studio, Pleasanton, Calif., Design: Retail Habitats, San Diego; Deep Dive, Seattle (Innovation Award for Lighting), Design: Graham Baba Architects, Seattle; Desjardins, Montréal; Design: Aedifica, Montréal; Dockside Cannabis, Seattle (Innovation Awards for Storefront and Fixturing), Design: Graham Baba Architects, Seattle; Duty Zero, Hong Kong, Design: CallisonRTKL, Los Angeles; El Palacio de Hierro, Mexico City, Design: TPG Architecture, New York City; FAO Schwarz, New York City, Design: Chute Gerdeman, Columbus, Ohio; Farmacia Puente Colgante, Valladolid, Spain, Design: Marketing-Jazz, Madrid; Innisfree, New York City, Design: Mapos Architects DPC, New York (Innovation Award for Store Planning/Circulation); JA Jiaozi, Irvine, Calif., Design: CallisonRTKL, Los Angeles; Johnnie Walker, Madrid, Design: Dalziel & Pow, London; Kinton Ramen, Mississauga, Ont., Design: dialogue 38, Toronto; L’Occitane, New York City (Innovation Award for Experiential); L’Occitane en Provence, New York; Longo’s, Stouffville, Ont., Design: Ampersand Studio Inc., Toronto; Made by We, New York City; Design: Mrs&Mr, New York; Maitri, Uniontown, Pa., Design: High Road Studio, Tempe, Ariz.; Marche, Atlanta (Innovation Award for Signage & Graphics), Design: Gensler, Atlanta; Noah’s Bagels, Oakland, Calif., Design: Tesser Inc., San Francisco; NuSkin, Guangdong Sheng, China, Design: Shikatani Lacroix Design, Toronto; PetCoach, San Marcos, Calif.
 (Innovation Award: Strategy), Design: CallisonRTKL, Seattle; Roots Legends, Boston (Innovation Awards for Artistic Expression, Branding and Visual Merchandising), Design: Roots Canada and Bergmeyer, Boston; SC30, Oakland, Calif.
 (Innovation Award for Social Causes/Community Connection), Design: Under Armour, Baltimore; Shake Shack, Denver, Design: WD Partners, Columbus, Ohio; Sleep Number, New York City (Innovation Award for Digital Integration), Design: Sleep Number, Minneapolis and JGA, Southfield, Mich.; Sparkman Wharf, Tampa, Fla., Design: api(+),Tampa, Fla.; T-Mobile, Las Vegas, Design: FITCH, Columbus, Ohio; Target, Portland, Ore.
-(Innovation Award for Adaptive Reuse), Design: Target, Minneapolis; The Container Store, Dallas, Design: FRCH Nelson, Cincinnati; The Shop at Bluebird, London, Design: Dalziel & Pow, London; Tika, Toronto; Design: dialogue 38, Toronto; Tokyo Central Specialty Market, Yorba Linda, Calif., Design: Little, Charlotte, N.C.; Trailbend Taproom, Seattle (Innovation Award for Materiality), Design: Graham Baba Architects, Seattle; Tsjujiri, Toronto, Design: dialogue 38, Toronto; upa!, Santiago, Chile; Design: Bona Design Lab Inc., New York; Whole Foods Market, Burbank, Calif., Design: DL English Design, Pasadena, Calif.
+(Innovation Award for Adaptive Reuse), Design: Target, Minneapolis; The Container Store, Dallas, Design: FRCH Nelson, Cincinnati; The Shop at Bluebird, London, Design: Dalziel & Pow, London; Tika Tea House, Toronto; Design: dialogue 38, Toronto; Tokyo Central Specialty Market, Yorba Linda, Calif., Design: Little, Charlotte, N.C.; Trailbend Taproom, Seattle (Innovation Award for Materiality), Design: Graham Baba Architects, Seattle; Tsujiri, Toronto, Design: dialogue 38, Toronto; upa!, Santiago, Chile; Design: Bona Design Lab Inc., New York; Whole Foods Market, Burbank, Calif., Design: DL English Design, Pasadena, Calif.

 The Institute’s Chicago | Great Lakes Chapter handled this year’s judging duties.
 Judges included: Jennifer Acevedo, Editor-in-Chief, VMSD magazine; Peter Burgoyne, Vice President, Design & Brand, City Club Apartments LLC; Adam Cook, Managing Director, Multi-Site Retail Program Management & PMO Services, JLL; Nicholas Effler, RDI, Director of Architecture, Crate & Barrel; Jacob Hendrickson, Director of Creative Services, IdX Corporation; Diane Kitchell, Design Strategist, DK Interior Concepts; Sharon Lessard, RDI, Senior Director, Global Store Design & Development, Global Retail, Under Armour; John Miologos, AIA, Senior Director, Store Development, Design, Walgreens; Tony Pastore Director, Store Design, Ulta Beauty, Gabriel Stoia, Design Manager, Stantec Architecture and Jason Watts, RDI, Chicago Chapter President, Founder and President, Splash 10 Design.